Francis, Duke of Saxe-Coburg-Saalfeld: Biography

 Francis was born on 15 July 1750.
-He is the eldest son of Ernest Frederick, Duke of Saxe-Coburg-Saalfeld and Duchess Sophie Antoinette of Brunswick-Wolfenbüttel.
+He was the eldest son of Ernest Frederick, Duke of Saxe-Coburg-Saalfeld and Duchess Sophie Antoinette of Brunswick-Wolfenbüttel.

 Francis received a private, careful and comprehensive education and became an art connoisseur.
 Francis initiated a major collection of books and illustrations for the duchy in 1775, which eventually expanded to a 300,000-picture collection of copperplate engravings currently housed in the Veste Coburg.

 Francis was commissioned into the allied army in 1793 when his country was invaded by the Revolutionary armies of France.
 The allied forces included Hanoverians, Hessians, and the British.
 He fought in several actions against the French.

 Francis succeeded his father as reigning Duke of Saxe-Coburg-Saalfeld in 1800.
 In the discharge of his father's debts the Schloss Rosenau had passed out of the family but in 1805 he bought back the property as a summer residence for the ducal family.

 Emperor Francis II dissolved the Holy Roman Empire on 6 August 1806, after its defeat by Napoleon at the Battle of Austerlitz.
 Duke Francis died 9 December 1806.
 On 15 December 1806, Saxe-Coburg-Saalfeld, along with the other Ernestine duchies, entered the Confederation of the Rhine as the Duke and his ministers planned.